citp/privacy-policy-historical/h/hi/hiu/hiusa.org.md

-> *The following text is extracted and transformed from the hiusa.org privacy policy that was archived on 2011-10-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111007130635id_/http%3A//www.hiusa.org/about_us/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hiusa.org privacy policy that was archived on 2012-05-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120503213540id_/http%3A//hiusa.org/about_us/privacy_policy) for the most accurate reproduction.*

-# Hostelling International USA Privacy Policy
+# HI-USA Privacy Policy - HIUSA

 This document outlines Hostelling International USA's (HI-USA) online privacy policy, which governs personal information gathered on the national web site www.hiusa.org and its aliases.